swiftlang/swift-evolution/proposals/0000-objectivecbridgeable.md

 The main alternative, as stated above, is not to adopt Swift features that cannot be expressed in Objective-C.

-The less fesible alternative is to provide bridging manually by segmenting methods and properties into `@objc` and `@nonobjc` variants, then manually converting at all the touch points.
+The less feasible alternative is to provide bridging manually by segmenting methods and properties into `@objc` and `@nonobjc` variants, then manually converting at all the touch points.
 In practice I don't expect this to be very common due to the painful overhead it imposes.
 Developers are much more likely to avoid using Swift features (even subconsciously).

+# Future Directions

+## Conditional Conformance

+It is intended that when and if Swift 3 adopts conditional protocol conformance that the standard library types such as `Array` and `Dictionary` will declare conditional conformance to `ObjectiveCBridgeable` if their element types are `ObjectiveCBridgeable` (with explicitly declared conformance for built-ins like `Int`).